svitlanamidianko/software-engineering-learning/session12_2/README.md

 the Computation Server is indeed running at `http://localhost:5000`.
 Enter a few example calculations (eg. `1.1 * 1.1` or `50 * 50`), and confirm that the results are successfully stored in the database.

+**Reminder: On Windows Running Docker Toolbox**

+Find the app on the Docker Machine IP.
+By default, this is `http://192.168.99.100:5000/` where the port is specified after the colon).
+The IP can be found with the command `docker-machine ip`.

 ### 5. Inspect all the running processes
 ```bash